 What Else You Should Know Before Buying a Go City San Diego Pass

 - Most San Diego attractions do not charge admission for children ages 2 and under.
-Go City San Diego child passes for ages 3-12 are available at a reduced price but each child in this age group must have their own pass.
+Go City San Diego child passes for ages 3-12 are available at a reduced price, but each child in this age group must have their own pass.

 - The pass is not valid on a 24-hour basis.
-That means if you visit an attraction at noon on Monday, the remainder of day 1 lasts until attractions close on Monday.
+That means if you visit an attraction at noon on Monday, the remainder of day one lasts until attractions close on Monday.
 Tuesday will be counted as day two.

 Theme Parks

-- SeaWorld San Diego: All-Inclusive pass only
+SeaWorld San Diego | All-Inclusive only |

-- Belmont Park Ride and Play: Both passes
+Belmont Park Ride & Play | Both passes |

 Museums